enzoma/publicsafety/README.md

 * `visualizations/`: Data visualizations we found useful to keep around.
 * `predictive_model/`: Regression analysis for crime data.
 Not yet committed.

-##The data: open crime report data, jail inmate release data.

-The exploratory data analysis was conducted on the [Chicago Crime Portal Data]("https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2#column-menu").
-We restricted our analysis to data compiled through mid-2013.
-For each crime report documented from the beginning of 2001 , these data contain the ID, case number, date, block, IUCR (Illinois Uniform Crime Reporting) code, type of crime (battery, criminal assault, burglary, battery, vehicular theft, etc.) based on the corresponding IUCR code, a more detailed description, a description of the incident's location (sidewalk, street, residential property, etc.), whether or not an arrest was made, whether or not the incident was domestic, and its specific locaiton.

-The spatiotemporal metrics were calculated using the Cook County Jail Data.
-These data include inmate's charges, self-reported home address, booking/release dates, and some personal identifiers.

 ### Installation Guide
 git clone https://github.com/dssg/publicsafety